-Discover more about the CASA is found at The Center on Addiction and Substance Abuse: A Center for Alcohol Statistics Abuse?
+Learn more about the CASA at The Center on Addiction and Substance Abuse: A Center for Alcohol Statistics Abuse?

 Center on Alcohol Marketing and Youth (CAMY)

 CAMY begins with an assumption which it then sets out to prove.
-In doing so it is clearly an activist group rather than an objective scientific organization seeking to learn the truth.
-It’s doubtful if CAMY would ever to find any alcohol advertising or any marketing to be acceptable.
+In doing so it is clearly an activist group rather than a scientific group seeking to learn the truth.
+It’s doubtful if CAMY would ever to find any alcohol ads or any marketing to be acceptable.
 Pew and Johnson pay for and get their neo-temperance “research.”